On Higher Graph Manifolds: Introduction

-\begin{Remark} We wish to point out that the higher graph manifolds includes the class of {\it generalized graph manifolds} introduced in the recent paper by Frigerio, Lafont and Sisto \cite{FLS}.
-In their definition, the pieces $V_i$ in item $(1)$ above are required to be hyperbolic with toral boundary cusps, the $N_i$ in item $(3)$ are required to be tori, and the gluing diffeomorphisms in item $(4)$ are required to be affine diffeomorphims.\footnote{{ {\bf Remark $1\frac{1}{2}$.} {\it The family of manifolds called {\rm cusp-decomposable manifolds} studied by T. Tam Nguyen Phan in \cite{T}---where interesting (non)rigidity properties are explored---is also included in these higher graph manifolds.
-Seen as higher graph manifolds they have only pure pieces.}} \\ {{\bf Remark $1\frac{3}{4}$.} {\it Higher graph manifolds also include affine {\rm twisted doubles} of hyperbolic manifolds.
-C.S.
-Aravinda and T. Farrell study in \cite{AF} existence of nonpositively curved metrics for this class of spaces. }}} \end{Remark}
+\begin{Remark} We point out that the notion of higher graph manifolds defined here includes: \begin{itemize}[leftmargin=0.25in] \item The class of {\em generalized graph manifolds} introduced in the recent paper by Frigerio, Lafont and Sisto \cite{FLS}.
+In their definition, the pieces $V_i$ in item $(1)$ above are required to be hyperbolic with toral boundary cusps, the $N_i$ in item $(3)$ are required to be tori, and the gluing diffeomorphisms in item $(4)$ are required to be affine diffeomorphims.

+\item The family of manifolds called {\em cusp-decomposable manifolds} studied by T. Tam Nguyen Phan in \cite{T} where interesting (non)rigid properties are explored.
+Seen as higher graph manifolds they have only pure pieces.